 - what goes wrong in long chats and long documents

-- how teams handle this in practice
+- how teams handle these limits in practice

 What is a context window?

-It often includes:
+That space often includes:

 - system instructions

-- previous conversation turns
+- previous conversation history

 - retrieved documents